Combating Data Laundering in LLM Training: The Objective and Threat Model

 \section{The Objective and Threat Model}

-\paragraph{Threat model.} Our setting follows a black-box auditing formulation used in post-hoc unauthorized data detection~\citep{xie2024recall, carlini2022membership}, describing a threat model where: 1.
+\textbf{Threat model.} Our setting follows a black-box auditing formulation used in post-hoc unauthorized data detection~\citep{xie2024recall, carlini2022membership} where: 1.
 The model provider trains the target LLM $M_t$ on an unknown training set $D_{\mathrm{train}}$ that may include laundered variants of some samples in a proprietary dataset $D_{\mathrm{pro}}$.
 2. The data rights holder owns a proprietary dataset $D_{\mathrm{pro}}$ and has a held-out reference set $D_{\mathrm{held}}$ guaranteed not to appear in $D_{\mathrm{train}}$.
 The rights holder only has access to (i) $D_{\mathrm{pro}}$, (ii) $D_{\mathrm{held}}$, and (iii) black-box query access to $M_t$ (e.g., API).
 It does \textbf{not} have access to $D_{\mathrm{train}}$, nor to the (potentially unknown) laundering pipeline.
 3. An auxiliary LLM $M_a$ is any model that the rights holder can query to synthesize surrogate samples.
+Then, we aim to help rights holders detect whether $M_t$ used $D_{\mathrm{pro}}$ or laundered variants of $D_{\mathrm{pro}}$ for its training.
 We additionally summarize all symbols and their roles in Table~\ref{tab:notation}.

-\paragraph{What \ourmethod~optimizes.} \ourmethod~ seeks to optimize a prompt $p$ so that samples in $D_{\mathrm{pro}}$ are mapped closer to the true laundered variants used in training $M_t$, thereby restoring the effectiveness of standard unauthorized training-data detectors.
-Firstly, we use $M_a$ to synthesize $\text{Syn}_p(D_{\rm pro})$ and $\text{Syn}_p(D_{\rm held})$.
-And then runs an off‑the‑shelf detector (ReCaLL, Min‑K, etc.) on $M_t$ using these two sets, exactly as in standard post‑hoc unauthorized data detection, but using the synthesized variants.
-Finally, \ourmethod~ takes the detector’s output scalar score (e.g., ReCaLL’s two‑sample score) as $\text{Perf}_p$, and \ourmethod~ seeks to optimize a prompt $p$ that maximizes $\text{Perf}_p$.
+\textbf{What \ourmethod~optimizes.} \ourmethod~seeks to ``optimize'' a prompt $p$ so that samples in $D_{\mathrm{pro}}$ are mapped closer to the true laundered variants used in training $M_t$, thereby restoring the effectiveness of standard unauthorized training data detectors.
+Firstly, We use $M_a$ to synthesize $\text{Syn}_p(D_{\rm pro})$ and $\text{Syn}_p(D_{\rm held})$.
+And then runs an off‑the‑shelf detector (Recall, Min‑K, etc.) on $M_t$ using these two sets, exactly as in standard post‑hoc unauthorized data detection, but using the synthesized variants.
+Finally, \ourmethod~takes the detector’s output scalar score (e.g., Recall’s two‑sample score) as $\text{Perf}_p$, and \ourmethod~seeks to optimize a prompt $p$ that maximizes $\text{Perf}_p$.